 The College is headed by the Dean.
-The Dean's Office is on the third floor of the Humanities and Social Sciences Building and serves as the central coordinating and supervisory unit for the academic, research, and service activities of the four divisions.
+The Dean's Office is on the third floor of the Humanities and Social Sciences Building and serves as the central coordinating and supervisory unit for the academic, research, and service activities of the five divisions.
 The Dean's Office is supported by an Administrative Officer and two secretaries.
-Functional and coordinating support for each division is provided by two Administrative Chairs, and five secretaries.
+Functional and coordinating support for each division is provided by the Associate Deans, faculty chairs and secretaries.